You might be surprised at some of the benefits you can reap if you work from home.

 When your work is at home, and your life is at home, and there’s no commute to give you fresh air or a change of scenery – well, you can see how easy it could be to get trapped indoors all day!

 Some of our favorite ideas are to take a short afternoon walk to a nearby park.
 The NY Times recommends this as a way to combat the sluggish afternoon hours when most people get tired and distracted.
-Or you could meet up with someone for lunch at a local cafe.
+Or you could take your lunch outside to your yard or patio.
+Remember, you should only do this if you can still practice social distancing!
+If it’s too crowded outside, try opening a window and breathing some fresh air.

-Not only is it a good idea to leave your house once a day, but we also recommend finding someone to chat with outside your work group.
+Not only is it a good idea to try to leave your house once a day, but we also recommend finding someone to chat with outside your work group.
 It helps you disconnect, so you can come back refreshed.
+Why not take a virtual lunch break with an old friend?

 4. KNOW HOW TO SIGN OFF